SciAuth/fellows/index.md

 Each fellow proposes a research project (either selected from a [list of example projects](https://github.com/SciAuth/fellows/issues) or proposed by the fellow) related to the topic of authorization for scientific collaborations.
 Each fellow pursues their research project over a 12 week period with one of the project co-PIs (Basney, Bockelman, or Weitzel) assigned as a mentor.
 Fellows are selected via a competitive application process according to the strength of the proposed project, the academic preparation of the student, and the diversity of the applicants.
 Fellows will also meet regularly as a group to share their research progress and results.
 Fellows each receive a $1,000 stipend to support their research.

+Program requirements:
+* Applicants must be currently enrolled at an accredited U.S. higher education institution.

-The call for applications for the 2021 SciAuth fellows program will be posted here soon.
+The call for applications for the 2021 SciAuth fellows program along with detailed application instructions will be posted here soon.

 The SciAuth fellows program was inspired by the [IRIS-HEP Fellows Program](https://iris-hep.org/fellows).